 French & Francophone Studies

-The French and Francophone Studies Program aims to give students global competence in the Francophone world.
-Students are introduced to contemporary France and a variety of countries such as Algeria and Senegal.
-They can expand their knowledge of the diversity of French-speaking cultures by developing an appreciation of literary value and filmic expression.
-Contemporary French and Francophone writers and artists continue a rich tradition which has brought the world some of its most influential literary, philosophical, critical, and cinematographic works.
-Our courses also pay careful attention to the major social and political developments that have shaped France, and its former colonies, thus providing an opportunity to understand the forces underlying these various cultures, literatures, and films.
-Students in our program explore interests as diverse as critical theory, film studies, gender studies, postcolonial studies, or the Islamic world, and work directly with primary sources in their original language.
+In French and Francophone Studies, you will learn French and acquire global competence in the Francophone world.
+You are introduced to modern France and a variety of French-speaking countries such as Algeria, Belgium, Haiti, and Senegal.
+You can develop an in-depth critical and comparative understanding of the textual, filmic, and cultural productions of each of these regions.
+Our courses also pay careful attention to the major historical, social, and political developments that have shaped France, and its former colonies, thus providing an opportunity to understand the forces underlying these various cultures, literatures, and films.
+You will also expand your knowledge of the diversity of French-speaking countries.
+In our program, you can explore interests as diverse as critical theory, film studies, gender studies, postcolonial studies, or the Islamic world, and work directly with primary sources in their original language.